Marshall Erdman Prefab Houses: Prefab #1

 Wright's design was for a single story, L-shaped home with a pitched-roof bedroom wing joining a flat-roofed living-dining-kitchen area centered on a large masonry fireplace.
 A carport with one end of its roof resting on a detached storage shed completed the design.
-Eventually, Wright produced variations, including a fourth bedroom and options for a full or partial basement.
-The versions ranged in size from 1860 to 2400 sqft.
+Eventually, Wright produced variations, including a fourth bedroom and options for a full or partial basement, ranging in size from 1860 to 2400 sqft.

-To limit costs, Wright used standard Andersen windows and Pella doors, and designed the prefab to be built using standard sheets of plywood, Masonite and drywall.
-The exterior was to be painted Masonite with horizontal redwood battens attached, though the house could also be built of stone or concrete block, or partially faced with stone.
+To limit costs, Wright designed the prefab to be built out of standard sheets of plywood, Masonite and drywall, using standard residential Andersen windows and Pella doors.
+The exterior was to be painted Masonite with horizontal redwood battens, though the house could also be built of stone, concrete block, or partially faced with stone.